-Top Tipalti Alternatives for 2025 (and One That’s a Clear Winner)
+Top Tipalti Alternatives for 2026 (and One That’s a Clear Winner)

-Explore the best Tipalti alternatives to streamline AP, reduce DPO, and gain more control over your cash flow in 2025.
+Explore the best Tipalti alternatives to streamline AP, reduce DPO, and gain more control over your cash flow in 2026.

 Tipalti has earned a solid reputation for global accounts payable automation – handling multi-currency vendor payments, tax compliance forms, and mass payouts across 190+ countries.
 Yet many mid-market finance teams are seeking alternatives due to Tipalti’s narrow focus (AP only), lack of accounts receivable (AR) and cash forecasting tools, and an implementation that can feel overly complex for U.S.-centric businesses.
-Below we explore the top Tipalti competitors of 2025 – highlighting one clear winner – to help CFOs and Controllers find the best fit for their needs.
+Below we explore the top Tipalti competitors of 2026 – highlighting one clear winner – to help CFOs and Controllers find the best fit for their needs.

-Why Centime Rises Above Other Tipalti Alternatives
+Why Centime Rises Above Other Tipalti Alternatives for Automated Invoice Approval Workflow

-Centime isn’t just another AP tool—it’s built from the ground up as a smart, fully unified finance engine that weaves together payables, receivables, forecasting, and embedded banking.
-A mid-market finance leader I spoke with put it well: “We didn’t just cut hours off our invoice processing—we finally see our cash pathway from invoice to investment decisions.”
+Centime isn’t just another AP tool; it’s built from the ground up as a smart, fully unified finance engine that weaves together payables, receivables, forecasting, and embedded banking.
+A mid-market finance leader I spoke with put it well: “We didn’t just cut hours off our invoice processing we finally see our cash pathway from invoice to investment decisions.”

 What Makes Centime Stand Out